 Planning next road trip.
 It looks like Southern California is next up.
 What is you favorite out of the way piece of Americana?

 Finished a zombie preparedness drill with my nephew.
-Surprise wake-up call at 6:30 a.m. and 3 minutes to pack before we run out the front do and go camping.
+Surprise wake-up call at 6:30 a.m. and 3 minutes to pack before we run out the front door and go camping.

 I'd rather they notice my super awesome hazel eyes.